brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

-# API Documentation for Knights and Sorcerers
+# API Reference for Knights and Sorcerers

 ## Contents
 - [Overview](#Overview)